Equity Action Report: Academic Affairs

 With the diversity of the workforce in mind in the logistics industry, CITT will work with leading trade and transportation employers and trade associations to build talent pipelines for in-demand occupations.
 Those pilot pipeline programs will showcase how CSULB—through its professional and extended education infrastructure within CPIE—provides certificate and professional development opportunities to connect undergraduate and graduate students as well as incumbent and displaced professionals to career opportunities in trade and transportation.

-Two members of the CPIE management staff (Anna Behar-Russell and Angeli Logan) are designated as representatives in CCEJ programs and activities including its Annual Breakfast.
+- CPaCE management staff (Anna Behar-Russell) is designated as representative in the CCEJ programs and activities including its Annual Breakfast.

-Staff Hiring — CPIE is working to make sure that its workforce is representative of our community as well as the student, faculty and staff body at CSULB.
+- Staff Hiring — CPaCE continues to make sure that its workforce is representative of our community as well as the student, faculty and staff body at CSULB.
 Hiring practices are designed to be equitable to all candidates.
 Special efforts such as reaching out to various networks and personal outreach are made to recruit members of the underrepresented candidates.

-AVP and Dean Joshee sits on the Board of Sister Cities of Long Beach Inc (SCLB).
-The board members are nominated by Mayor Garcia.
+- AVP and Dean Joshee sits on the Board of Sister Cities of Long Beach Inc. (SCLB).
+The Board members are nominated by Long Beach Mayor Robert Garcia, which works with all Long Beach Sister City organizations.
 SCLB works to diversify our city creating partnerships with cities around the world.
+AVP Joshee’s representation on this Board is focused on raising global diversity CSULB brings to the community.

-CPIE put out a statement against racial injustice and police brutality in support of the Black Lives Matter movement.
-CPIE showed solidarity with African American and other minority communities in the continuing struggle against racism, sexism, xenophobia and bigotry.
+- CPaCE issued a statement against racial injustice and police brutality in support of the Black Lives Matter movement.
+CPaCE showed solidarity with African American and other minority communities in the continuing struggle against racism, sexism, xenophobia and bigotry.
 The college displayed a strong commitment to inclusive excellence, diversity and increasing global-understanding among students and members of our community.

 - Double Admissions to Historically Challenged Applicants Effective Fall 2021